Bankruptcy Alternatives

 Options for Avoiding Bankruptcy

-If you’re facing an exorbitant amount of debt, bankruptcy is simply one of many options to consider.
-Before filing, research these alternatives:
+If you’re struggling with your debt, bankruptcy is simply one of many options to consider.
+It’s definitely not the only way out.
+There are proven alternatives that can help you regain control of your finances.
+Before filing, fully consider these alternatives:

 Bankruptcy Alternative FAQ

-Debt management programs, credit counseling, debt consolidation loans, and other options are all bankruptcy alternatives that can help you get out of debt more efficiently and potentially for less money.
-A Consolidation Specialist can examine your finances and suggest bankruptcy alternatives that may fit your unique needs.
+Debt consolidation options, debt management programs and credit counseling are all bankruptcy alternatives that can help you get out of debt efficiently, offer immediate financial relief and save you money over time.
+A Consolidation Specialist can examine your finances and recommend personalized bankruptcy alternatives based on your situation.

-Filing for bankruptcy can damage your creditworthiness and may prevent you from taking on new credit in the future.
-Bankruptcy filings could stay on your credit report for up to 10 years.
+Filing for bankruptcy can damage your creditworthiness and may prevent you from taking on new credit or limit your housing options.
+Even if you do qualify for future credit, your interest rates can be less favorable because a bankruptcy makes you a high risk borrower.
+Bankruptcy filings can also stay on your credit report for 7–10 years, depending on the type.
 Make sure you consider alternative debt options before committing to bankruptcy.